lavamithra/sample/README.md

 # sample
 its just a sample code
+how is the weather